one-among-us/data/people/Aniloviraw/page.en.md

 Some strange feeling——
 ——Want to go and play with you

-> Ugly, filthy like me after a few days of interruption from GATH.
+> Ugly, filthy me after a few days of GATH.
 > No need to use that drugs.
 > finish the last thing,
-> And lastly, aboard the Ginga Tetsudō, with you.
+> And finally, aboard the Ginga Tetsudō, with you.
 >
 > Remember and notice me~
 > I'm afraid of missing that stop.